Reverse bungee

-The reverse bungee (also known as catapult bungee, slingshot, or ejection seat) is a modern type of fairground ride that was invented by Troy Griffin in c.
-1978.
-The ride grew a following and is now one of the best known rides.
-Many installations also utilize a reverse-mounted camera that records passengers during their experience, typically available for purchase after completing the attraction.
+The reverse bungee (also known as catapult bungee, slingshot, or ejection seat) is a modern type of fairground ride.

-Reverse bungee rides operate at amusement parks and as stand-alone attractions.
-Due to the limited capacity of the attraction, most installations are an upcharge and require a separate admission from their respective park.

-Reverse bungee rides are manufactured by several different companies.
-One of the most prominent is the SlingShot ride from Funtime of Austria.

-Skyscreamer

 The ride consists of two telescopic gantry towers mounted on a platform, feeding two elastic ropes down to a two-person passenger car constructed from an open sphere of tubular steel.
 The passenger car is secured to the platform with an electro-magnetic latch as the elastic ropes are stretched.
 When the electromagnet is turned off, the passenger car is catapulted vertically with a g-force of 3–5, reaching an altitude of between 50 m and 80 m.

-The passenger sphere is free to rotate between the two ropes, giving the riders a chaotic and disorienting ride.
-After several bounces, the ropes are relaxed and the passengers are lowered back to the launch position.